CalestialAshley35/animaltalk/README.md

 - **Fish Responses:**
   - "Hello" → "Blub!
 Blub!
 I'm just swimming by, no biggie. 🐠"
   - "Water" → "Water?
 It’s my entire world, you know! 🌊"

+- **Wise Owl Responses:**
+  - "Hello" → "Greetings, young one.
+Wisdom comes to those who seek it. 🦉"
+  - "Night** → "Night is my time to shine.
+The moonlight and stars are my companions. 🌙"

 All animal responses and conversation patterns are documented in [RESPONSES.md](RESPONSES.md).
 This includes:
 - All possible animal responses